auskawang/Temperature_and_Humidity_Monitoring_System/README.md

 - HAL

 ### Build & Flash
-1. Open project in STM32CubeIDE
+1. Clone and open project in STM32CubeIDE
+2. Wire accordingly to the wiring diagram
-2. Connect board via ST-Link port
+3. Connect board via ST-Link port
-3. Build
+4. Build
-4. Flash
+5. Flash

 ### Usage
 1. Press buttons accordingly to toggle temperature units or to toggle backlight of display.